Death toll rises in Iran amid wave of protests

 US President Donald Trump voiced his support for the demonstrations in a series of tweets on Sunday.
 He posted: "The people are finally getting wise as to how their money and wealth is being stolen and squandered on terrorism.
 Looks like they will not take it any longer.
 The USA is watching very closely for human rights violations!"

+Both as candidate and president, Trump has continuously threatened to rip up the Iran nuclear deal, agreed between Tehran, the US and other powers in 2015.
+In mid-January, three months after disavowing the landmark pact, Trump will again face the decision of whether to waive US sanctions, or refuse and risk blowing up the agreement.

+The President has also taken aim at Iran through his travel ban, which blocks its citizens from entering the US.

-Rouhani, who won re-election in May, said in his speech that Trump had been at the root of many of Iranians' woes, "constantly creating problems" for people in the country since he entered the White House.
+In his Sunday speech, Rouhani blamed Trump for being at the root of many of Iranians' woes, saying he had been "constantly creating problems" for people in the country since the moment he entered the White House.